sajjadGG/book-python/advanced/annotation/type.rst

 .. highlights::
     * Since Python 3.5, :pep:`484`, :pep:`526`, :pep:`544`
     * ``SyntaxError`` in Python before 3.5
-    * Also known as "type hints"
+    * Names: "type annotations", "type hints", "gradual typing"
     * Good IDE will give you hints
     * Types are used extensively in system libraries
     * More and more books and documentations use types